syncfusion-content/xamarin-docs/Xamarin/SfListView/Working-with-SfListView.md

 You can download the entire source code of this demo from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/ItemsourceScrolling-865979633).

-### Working with SfListView and Prism for Xamarin.Forms
+### SfListView in Prism Framework

 SfListView allows the user working it with Prism Tool for MVVM Framework.
-It can be done by following the below steps *Replace the Application to PrismApplication in App.xaml file *Inherited App.xaml.cs from PrismApplication instead of Application.
+It can be done by following the below steps
+    *Replace the Application to PrismApplication in App.xaml file *Inherited App.xaml.cs from PrismApplication instead of Application.
     *Create prism namespace library reference in xaml file of ContentPage.
     *Connect view and view model instead of binding context by registering.
 Refer the below code snippet which illustrates, how to initialize prism and to register the view with view model.

 {% tabs %}